exhuma/python-course-basic/git/slides/index.rst

     of the source-code.

 index
     A "staging area" to prepare the next commit.
-As far as I know, unique to git.

 commit
     A snapshot of the source code.
 These are points in time you can come back